oakkao/pymof/README.md

                     A Value of lambda that use in weight-scoring function. score = λ AAD + (1- λ) IQR default weight is 0.5
+            KeepMassRatio : boolean
+                    All points' mass ratio are kept when an argument is True.
+                    Beware of exploding memory since calculation with window size = n.
+                    Can be set to False for memory efficient. default KeepMassRatio size is True.

     Return :
             self  : object
                     fitted estimator